lanhzwind/svSolver-on-Clusters/README.md

 MPIEXEC       = mpiexec
 ~~~

 Normally intel libs from sv_extern are not needed when using gnu compiler.
-But in case you need them, set up in this file.
+But in case you need them, set up in at the end of pkg_overrides.mk.
-**BuildWithMake/pkg_overrides.mk**
 ~~~
 INTEL_COMPILER_SO_PATH  = [intel libs path]
 CC_LIBS   = -L$(INTEL_COMPILER_SO_PATH) -lirc -limf -lsvml -ldl